MRAlirad/chianlink-fundamentals/README.md

 2. Create a new folder:

     - Right-click in the file explorer sidebar and click New Folder
-    - Name the folder _contracts_
+    - Name the folder `contracts`

 3. Create a new file:

-    - Right-click on the contr_acts folder and click New file
+    - Right-click on the contracts folder and click New file
-    - Name the file _MyERC20.sol_
+    - Name the file `MyERC20.sol`

     <img src='./images/smart-contract-solidity-fundamentals/remix/file-explorer.png' alt='file-explorer' />